MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy.md

 **Applies to:** [!INCLUDE[fabric-de-and-ds](includes/fabric-de-ds.md)]

-Learn how to get started with the Livy API in Fabric Data Engineering by creating a Lakehouse, authenticating with an Entra app token, and submitting either batch or session jobs from a remote client to Fabric Spark compute.
-You'll discover the Livy API endpoint, submit jobs, and monitor their progress and results.
+Getting started with Livy API for Fabric Data Engineering by creating a Lakehouse, authenticating with an Entra app token, and submit either batch or session jobs from a remote client to Fabric Spark compute.
+You'll need to discover the Livy API endpoint, submit jobs, and monitor the results.

 ## Prerequisites

-* Fabric [Premium](/power-bi/enterprise/service-premium-per-user-faq) or [Trial capacity](../get-started/fabric-trial.md) with a Lakehouse.
+* Fabric Premium or Trial capacity with a LakeHouse

 * Enable the [Tenant Admin Setting](/fabric/admin/about-tenant-settings) for Livy API (preview)